On Sale Now

 From the Latest Issue of Fine Art Connoisseur

 In this ongoing series for Fine Art Today, we take a longer look at the history and features of a soon-to-be-available artwork of note.
-This week we consider a stunning available lot from this Romantic icon.
+This week we feature a violent seascape of North Carolina provenance by one of the best.

-In this ongoing series, Fine Art Today delves into the world of portraiture, highlighting historical and contemporary examples of superb quality and skill.
-This week we consider a stunning portrait of one of artists’ favorite animals.
+In this occasional series, Fine Art Today delves into the world of portraiture, highlighting historical and contemporary examples of superb quality and skill.
+This week we discuss an American icon’s portrait by Norman Rockwell.

 Free Weekly Art News